-NVIDIA SLI (Scalable Link Interface) is a revolutionary technology that allows two XFX SLI graphics cards to work together to deliver incredible 3D graphics performance.
+NVIDIA SLI (Scalable Link Interface) is a revolutionary technology that allows up to three XFX SLI graphics cards to work together to deliver incredible 3D graphics performance.

 Your new motherboard can support up to three PCI Express graphics cards linked using SLI.
 Currently 3-way NVIDIA SLI is approved and operating on the following graphics cards: